JasonPuglisi/descent/README.md

 Elegant now playing display for Last.fm showing song metadata and local weather.

+## Overview

+Fetches now playing song information from Last.fm and displays album artwork along with local weather, time, and user info.
+Automatically hides the cursor after a few seconds of inactivity if the window is in focus.

+Able to control colored Philips Hue lights based on prominent album art colors.

 ## Usage

 Ensure you have recent versions of [Node.js](https://nodejs.org/en/) and